![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 Both toggles will remain green once successfully enabled.

-You can then choose to import data up to 7 days, 14 days, or 28 days in advance.
-We recommend 7 days only.
+You can then choose to import data up to 7, 14, or 28 days in advance.
+We recommend selecting 7 days.

 Scheduling Inspections In Chintaro Cloud

-Once your Chintaro Cloud Parameters and PIM Preferences are set up, you can begin by scheduling your Inspections in Chintaro Cloud.
-From the Home Screen, navigate to Property Maintenance > Inspections > Schedule Inspections:
+Once your Chintaro Cloud parameters and PIM preferences are set up, you can begin scheduling inspections.
+From the Home Screen, navigate to Property Maintenance > Inspections > Schedule Inspections.

-You can adjust the Time if you’d like to schedule the inspection for a specific slot.
-Next, select the Type of Inspection from the PIMReportType column.
-This choice determines how the inspection will appear in PIM: for example, a Routine inspection will import as a Property Inspection Report, while an Ingoing or Outgoing inspection will import as a Property Condition Report (PCR).
+Next, select the type of inspection from the PIMReportType (2) column.
+This determines how the inspection will appear in PIM — for example, a Routine inspection will import as a Property Inspection Report, while an Ingoing or Outgoing will import as a Property Condition Report (PCR).

-2. Select or Add a new Room Type and entering notes in Chintaro Cloud
+2. Select or Add a Room Type and Enter Notes

-We would recommend taking a screen shot from PIM Settings > PIM Admin > Smart Property Profiles so you can match the name exactly.
+We recommend taking a screenshot from PIM Settings > PIM Admin > Smart Property Profiles so you can match the name exactly.

 Property Info: You can add notes that will be imported directly into the Property Info field in PIM.
-Use this space to include any details you think are helpful.
-For example, you might add a friendly heads-up or important observations for the Property Manager to give them extra context about the property.
+Use this space to include any helpful context for the Property Manager — for example, important observations or things to be aware of before the inspection begins.

-Chintaro Cloud will advise the # of Inspections that have been scheduled:
+Chintaro Cloud will confirm the number of inspections that have been scheduled.

 Prepare For a Successful Import

-A few small tweaks in PIM Settings can help ensure exact matches with Chintaro Cloud fields, making imports smoother and more reliable.
+A few small adjustments in PIM Settings will help ensure exact matches with Chintaro Cloud fields, making imports smoother and more reliable.

 1. Set Up Smart Property Profiles (optional)

-Add or edit yours in PIM Settings > PIM Admin > Smart Property Profiles.
+Add or edit your profiles in PIM Settings > PIM Admin > Smart Property Profiles.

 See the Smart Property Profiles Guide for more information.